calacademy/lobby-wall-events-map-app/README.md

 |   |   |   +-- Technical
 ```

-Copy .env into root of local lobby-wall-events-map project
+Copy .env into root of local lobby-wall-events-map-app project

 ## Testing

 Unit and regression snapshot testing using Enzyme and Jest test utilities are
 in place with test init script in package.json.
+(This app was not developed
+using test driven development, and the existing tests are fairly trivial.)

 ```
 yarn test